 The TMSP is focusing its efforts on the enormous tasks of processing and studying the finds and preparing them for scientific publication.
 Unpublished finds have little value for archaeological research.
 It is as though they had never been found.
 Presently, more than half a million finds are still waiting to be processed and analyzed in our laboratory.
 We cannot allow this to be the fate of the finds from such an important site as the Temple Mount.

-You have the responsibility to support our efforts and bring to light the history of the Temple Mount.
+You have a unique opportunity of taking part in our efforts and bring to light the history of the Temple Mount.
 Help us prevent these antiquities and their history from being lost to illegal construction.
-Help us resolve scholarly and political debates about the long history of this important site by publishing the truth found in the archaeological record.
+Help us resolve scholarly and political debates about the extensive history of this important site by publishing the truth found in the archaeological record.

 The publication of TMSP’s finds represent an opportunity for meaningful and educated dialogue that has the potential to reduce political conflicts.
 Ignorance feeds conflict and dispute, while knowledge helps us better understand our common past.